60 Microlensing Events from the Three Years of Zwicky Transient Facility Phase One: Detection Pipeline

-\subsection{Simulated Microlensing Events}
+\subsubsection{Simulated Microlensing Events}

 Reducing the number of candidates further required knowing how potential microlensing events within the sample would be affected by particular cuts.
+This sample of simulated microlensing events will be used in level 3 and 4.
 We therefore generated artificial microlensing events and injected them into ZTF data.
 Following the method outlined in \citet{Medford2020b}, we ran 35 \texttt{PopSyCLE} simulations \citep{Lam2020} throughout the Galactic plane and imposed observational cuts mimicking the properties of the ZTF instrument.
 The Einstein crossing times and Einstein parallaxes of artificial events were drawn from distributions that were fit for each \texttt{PopSyCLE} simulation.
-The impact parameters were randomly drawn from a uniform distributions between $[-2, 2]$.
-The source flux fraction, or the ratio of the flux originating from the un-lensed source to the total flux observed from the source, lens and neighbors, was randomly drawn from a uniform distributions between $[0, 1]$.
+The impact parameters were randomly drawn from a uniform distribution between $[-2, 2]$.
+The source flux fraction, or the ratio of the flux originating from the un-lensed source to the total flux observed from the source, lens and neighbors, was randomly drawn from a uniform distribution between $[0, 1]$.
 These parameters were then run through a point-source point-lens microlensing model with annual parallax and only sets of parameters with an analytically calculated maximum source amplification greater than 0.1 magnitudes were kept.

-We sampled real lightcurves from ZTF objects with at least 50 nights of observation located within the footprint of each corresponding \texttt{PopSyCLE} simulation.
+In order to generate simulated microlensing events with real noise, we injected our simulated events into random ZTF lightcurves.
+We selected a sample of ZTF objects with at least 50 nights of observation located within the footprint of each corresponding \texttt{PopSyCLE} simulation.
 This real lightcurve equals, in our model, the total flux from the lens ($F_\text{L}$), neighbors ($F_\text{N}$), and source ($F_\text{S}$) summing to a total $F_\text{LNS}$ outside of the microlensing event.
 The light from the lens and neighbor can be written, using the definition of the source flux fraction $b_\text{sff} = F_\text{S} / F_\text{LSN}$, as

 An artificial microlensing lightcurve ($F_\text{micro}$) has amplification applied to only the flux of the source,